inmanta/inmanta-core/docs/adr/0001-timezones.md

 Chosen option: option 3 with timezone-aware internal representation.
 * Support both timezone aware and naive timestamps as API input,
 * Any timezone-naive timestamps represent a timestamp in UTC.
-* Use timezone-naive timestamps in API return values.
+* Use timezone-naive timestamps in API return values for iso<6.5.
+For iso>=6.5 this can be configured through the server.tz_aware_timestamps option.
+For iso>=7 use timezone aware timestamps in API return values by default.
 * Internally (database + code), always use timezone-aware timestamps (objects are converted at the API boundary).